-Author of Annie’s Box: Charles Darwin, His Daughter and Human Evolution, great-great grandson of Charles Darwin, and distinguished supporter of Humanism
+Author of Annie’s Box: Charles Darwin, His Daughter and Human Evolution, great-great grandson of Charles Darwin, and Patron of Humanists UK

 “I am so glad to be joining this company in which I feel Darwin would have felt himself to be among his kind.”